pols1600/vimrc/README.md

 brew cask install font-fira-code
 ```

-And this is how the editor looks like:
+And this is how the editor looks like with the default configurations:

 ![](https://github.com/danilofreire/vimrc/raw/master/neovim.png)